 Step 2: Cut and Fit the New Drywall

-If the damage is larger (more than about a 1" hole), you’ll need to replace the section of the ceiling with new drywall.
+If the damage is larger than a simple patch can cover, you’ll need to replace the section of the ceiling with new drywall.

 - Measure the area needing repair.

-- If the patch is larger, reinforce the surrounding area by attaching a piece of wood behind the drywall to securely hold the new piece.
+- If the patch is larger, reinforce the surrounding area by attaching a piece of wood backing behind the existing ceiling drywall to securely hold the new piece.

 Step 3: Install the Patch